A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cooking technology

 Cut the fish into pieces and pass through a meat grinder.
 Soak the bread briefly in water, then squeeze and crumble.
-Combine minced fish, bread, egg, salt, pepper and finely chopped greens.
+Combine minced fish, bread, egg, salt, pepper and finely chopped herbs.

-Meatballs are prepared in the form of balls of 3-4 pieces. per serving, placed on a baking sheet, fried in the main way on both sides, poured with tomato or sour cream sauce and stewed for 10-15 minutes.
-This dish can be prepared by replacing bread with stewed rice, as well as baked.
+Meatballs are prepared in the form of balls of 3-4 pieces. per serving, place on a baking sheet, fry in the main way on both sides, pour in tomato or sour cream sauce and simmer for 10-15 minutes.
+This dish can be prepared by replacing bread with steamed rice, as well as baked.

-When serving, boiled potatoes or rice, mashed potatoes are placed on a heated plate, ready-made meatballs are placed nearby, which are poured over with the sauce used for stewing.
-The garnish is poured with oil, the dish is sprinkled with chopped herbs.
+When serving, boiled potatoes or rice and mashed potatoes are placed on a heated plate; ready-made meatballs are placed next to them, which are poured over with the sauce used for stewing.
+The side dish is poured with oil, the dish is sprinkled with chopped herbs.

 Quality requirement.

-Dishes from fish cutlet mass should retain their shape, have no cracks, consist of a homogeneous, thoroughly crushed and mixed mass.
+Dishes made from fish cutlet mass must retain their shape, have no cracks, and consist of a homogeneous, thoroughly crushed and mixed mass.
 The surface of fried products is covered with a well-fried crust.
-Color on a section - from white to gray; products are juicy, loose.
-Unacceptable defects are: irregular shape of the product, rolling of the breading inside the product, the presence of foreign odors, the taste of sour bread, burnt crusts, etc. On holiday, the products are placed on a plate, the garnish is placed on the side, only meatballs and meatballs are poured over the sauce, and the sauce is added to the other products on the side.
+Color on the cut - from white to gray; the products are juicy and loose.
+Unacceptable defects are: irregular shape of the product, rolling of breading inside the product, presence of foreign odors, taste of sour bread, burnt crusts, etc. When releasing, the products are placed on a plate, the side dish is placed on the side, the sauce is poured over only the meatballs and meatballs, the sauce is added to the other products on the side.

 4. Equipment